 Developing an email newsletter is a great way to educate and communicate with your customers.
 While you’ll still want to do regular one-on-one check-ins with your customers, a newsletter is an additional way to stay in touch and share industry knowledge that can help them.
 There isn’t one right way to develop a newsletter, but there are a few best practices you should put in place.

 To help your first few newsletters go smoothly, we talked to Lindsay Faria.
-Lindsay is the director of partner marketing at Intronis MSP Solutions by Barracuda, and she oversees the creation of the team’s monthly partner newsletter.
+Lindsay is the director of content and partner marketing Barracuda MSP, and she oversees the creation of the team’s monthly partner newsletter.
 She shared best practices for producing a quality newsletter and advice on how to pick content to include that will be valuable for your SMB customers.

 Best practices for creating your newsletter